International Day of Peace – Sep. 21, 2026

 International Day of Peace FAQs

-Why is International Day of Peace celebrated?
+When is International Day of Peace?

-Who created the International Day of Peace?
+What is the history of International Day of Peace?

 How to Observe International Day of Peace